 The best 32- to 49-inch TV deals

 Don't have the space for a mammoth-sized TV?
-Perfect for a dorm room, studio, or spare bedroom — these affordable sub-49-inch sets should fit in the smallest of rooms.
+Perfect for a studio or spare bedroom — these affordable sub-49-inch TV deals should fit in the smallest of rooms.

 Don't need a 4K TV?
-Amazon has the TCL 40-inch Roku Smart TV on sale for $198.
+Amazon has the TCL 32-inch Roku Smart TV on sale for $158.
 This TV deal is cheap enough that it won't break the bank.
-We also like that it features Roku's platform — our favorite OS for streaming.
+We also like that it features Roku's platform, which is our favorite OS for streaming.
 View Deal

 The best 50- to 59-inch TV deals